-&lt;sup>136 Supreme Court Decision No. 2012Da105482, 10 March 2016.
+115 Supreme Court Decision No. 2012Da105482, 10 March 2016.

-Articles 3 and 5 Act on Public Sector Audits.

-extent possible.
-More specifically, they are appointed from outside the relevant authority (e.g. former judges, professors) for a period of two to five years and can only be dismissed for justified reasons (e.g. when unable to perform duties due to a mental or physical disorder, when subject to disciplinary action).
-Likewise, auditors are appointed on the basis of specific conditions laid down in the Act.
-Audit reports may include recommendations or requests for compensation or correction, as well as reprimands and recommendations or requests for disciplinary action.
-They are notified to the head of the public authority subject to the audit, as well as to the Board of Audit and Inspection (see section 2.3.2) within 60 days from completion of the audit.
-The authority concerned must implement the required measures and report the results to the Board of Audit and Inspection.
-In addition, audit results are generally made available to the public.
-The refusal or obstruction of a self-audit is subject to administrative fines.
-In the area of criminal law enforcement, to comply with the aforementioned legislation, the National Police Agency operates an Inspector-General system to handle internal audits, including with respect to possible human rights violations.
+In accordance with the Act on Public Sector Audits, public authorities are encouraged to establish an internal body for self-auditing, with the task, amongst others, to carry out legality control.
+116 The heads of such audit bodies must be guaranteed independence to the largest extent possible.
+117 More specifically, they are appointed from outside the relevant authority (e.g. former judges, professors) for a period of two to five years and can only be dismissed for justified reasons (e.g. when unable to perform duties due to a mental or physical disorder, when subject to disciplinary action).
+118 Likewise, auditors are appointed on the basis of specific conditions laid down in the Act.
+119 Audit reports may include recommendations or requests for compensation or correction, as well as reprimands and recommendations or requests for disciplinary action.
+120 They are notified to the head of the public authority subject to the audit, as well as to the Board of Audit and Inspection (see section 2.3.2) within 60 days from completion of the audit.
+121 The authority concerned must implement the required measures and report the results to the Board of Audit and Inspection.122 In addition, audit results are generally made available to the public.
+123 The refusal or obstruction of a selfaudit is subject to administrative fines.
+124 In the area of criminal law enforcement, to comply with the aforementioned legislation, the National Police Agency operates an Inspector-General system to handle internal audits, including with respect to possible human rights violations.
+125